Hours and Wages

 Date Written: January 2020

-We develop and estimate a static model of labor supply that can account for two robust features of the cross-sectional distribution of usual weekly hours and hourly wages.
+We document two robust features of the cross-sectional distribution of usual weekly hours and hourly wages.
 First, usual weekly hours are heavily concentrated around 40 hours, while at the same time a substantial share of total hours come from individuals who work more than 50 hours.
-Second, mean hourly wages are non-monotonic across the usual hours distribution, with a peak for those working 50 hours.
-The novel feature of the model is that earnings are non-linear in hours and the nature of the nonlinearity varies over the hours distribution.
-We estimate the model on a sample of older males for whom human capital considerations are plausibly not of first order importance.
-Our estimates imply that an individual who chooses to work either less than 40 hours or more than 40 hours faces a wage penalty.
-As a consequence, individuals working typically 40 hours are not very responsive to variation in productivity.
-This has significant implications for the role of labor supply as a mechanism for self-insurance in a standard heterogeneous agent-incomplete markets model and for strategies designed to estimate the intertemporal elasticity of substitution.
+Second, mean hourly wages are non-monotonic across the usual hours distribution, with a peak at 50 hours.
+We develop and estimate a model of labor supply to account for these features.
+The novel feature of our model is that earnings are non-linear in hours, with the extent of nonlinearity varying over the hours distribution.
+Our estimates imply significant wage penalties for individuals that deviate from 40 hours in either direction, leading to a large mass of individuals that work 40 hours and are not very responsive to shocks.
+This has important implications for the role of labor supply as a mechanism for self-insurance in a standard heterogeneous agent-incomplete markets model and for empirical strategies designed to estimate labor supply parameters.

 Suggested Citation: Suggested Citation